Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Quick Itinerary Overview

-A 36-day African journey from the shores of Cape Town, South Africa, to the coastal city of Dar es Salaam, in Tanzania.
+A 36-day African journey from the shores of Cape Town, South Africa, to the exotic beaches of Zanzibar Island, Tanzania.

 Travel through scenic landscapes of South Africa to the Orange River, crossing into Namibia.
-See magnificent Fish River Canyon, Ais Ais hot springs and iconic ancient Namib desert landscapes.
+See magnificent Fish River Canyon and iconic ancient Namib desert landscapes.
 Enjoy Swakopmund seaside adventures and Etosha wildlife.
 Then to Botswana’s Okavango Delta, Moremi Game Reserve, surreal Makgadigadi Pans and a game viewing boat cruise on the Chobe River.

 Visit majestic Victoria Falls, experience the unspoiled wilds of South Luangwa in Zambia, relax on the shores of Lake Malawi, and travel through the Great Africa Rift Valley and scenic Tanzania Southern Highlands.
-Relax on the idyllic beaches of Zanzibar, the spice island, and explore historic Stone Town before finishing in Dar es Salaam.
+Relax on the idyllic beaches of Zanzibar, the spice island, and explore historic Stone Town where this 36 Day Cape Town to Zanzibar Overland Camping Safari will end.

 Responsible Travel Note